rnewson/couchdb-lucene/README.md

 perfield:{field_name:"analyzer_name"}
 </pre>

 Unless overridden, any field name not specified will be handled by the standard analyzer.
-To change the default, use the special _default field name;
+To change the default, use the special default field name;

 <pre>
-perfield:{_default:"keyword"}
+perfield:{default:"keyword"}
 </pre>

 <h3>The Document class</h3>